mozilla-mobile/firefox-ios/Docs/performance-tests.md

 -----------
 The data gathered after running these tests is:
 * Duration (s)
-* CMT (s) : Clock Monotinic Time
+* CMT (s) : Clock Monotonic Time
 * CPU Cycles (kC)
 * CPU Time (s)
 * Mem Physical (kB)
 * Mem Physical Peak (kB)
 * CPU Instructions retired (kl)
-* Disk locigal writes (kB)
+* Disk logical writes (kB)

-As a first approach the data is being recorded in a [doc](https://docs.google.com/spreadsheets/d/1ERhNf1IY7Rqfzvcvb2PJldUiHWNArh81yEx6rJ-BA-U/edit?usp=sharing) after running the tests on pyhiscal device.
+As a first approach the data is being recorded in a [doc](https://docs.google.com/spreadsheets/d/1ERhNf1IY7Rqfzvcvb2PJldUiHWNArh81yEx6rJ-BA-U/edit?usp=sharing) after running the tests on physical device.

 The tests are using a low size profile (with 20 tabs) and a heavy profile (with 1280 tabs), there are two scenarios covered for each profile:
 * Launch app